campbellcole/acad/README.md

 }
 ```

+#### Note on platform support

+acad officially supports SoundCloud and YouTube but it does not make any attempt to ensure a source's URL matches
+it's source type.
+This means that, if you are feeling lucky, you can try to use any URL that yt-dlp supports as a
+source URL and acad will attempt to index it.
+Currently, the only platform specific code in acad is responsible for
+interpreting error messages from yt-dlp and determining if a song is geo-restricted/missing.
+I personally have not
+tried using another platform but I suspect that it will work fine, especially if you set the source type to `youtube`.

+If you want to try this, make sure you only provide playlist URLs.
+The program will absolutely crash if you provide
+a track URL because acad assumes yt-dlp will output a playlist manifest, not a track manifest (though this could
+easily be modified).

 ## MPD Integration

 acad nicely integrates with MPD.
 If you do not have an existing MPD installation, you can simply set